T3kan0/bootstrap_resample_with_replacement/README.md

 This creates a ***.dcf*** file for all N pairs of artificial light-curves, which is what ***numpy*** will use to determine the significance.
 For this the user can run the final code,
 > $ python significance.py

-The user can then save the calculated confidence intervals and use them on the ZDCF of the original pair of light-curves.
-In this repository, I had N=10, an example of the ZDCF of the artificial light-curves is shown below :arrow_heading_down:
+The user can then save the calculated confidence intervals and use them on the ZDCF of the original pair of light-curves (LC1 and LC2).
+In this repository, I had N = 10, an example of the ZDCF of the artificial light-curves is shown below :arrow_heading_down:

 <p align="center">
   <img align="center" width="700" height="600" src="https://github.com/T3kan0/bootstrap_resample_with_replacement/blob/main/bootstrap/2sigma_intervals.png">